OCA/helpdesk/helpdesk_mgmt_link_documents/readme/DESCRIPTION.rst

-This module extends the functionality of helpdes tickets and to allow you to link any document to tickets.
+This module extends the functionality of helpdesk tickets and to allow you to link any document to tickets.